dantorus/dantorus/README.md

 i maybe awake till 5am GMT+8 i may sleep early depending if i have to wake up early for school or some important things to do

-this GitHub can be seen with my vocaloids (mostly rin or other types of rin) or evillious chronicles cosplays/skins! because this alt account focuses on that! im usually with my friend [Jex](https://www.patreon.com/user?u=77023312) and my party members too!
+this GitHub can be seen with my vocaloids (mostly rin or other types of rin) or evillious chronicles cosplays/skins! because this alt account focuses on that! im usually with my friend Jex or Kara, or my party members which are mostly my close friends ^_^!
 @[shiningumbreon](https://github.com/shiningumbreon) is my main and that is not focused on one fandom

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=daughterofevil)